aosceola27/MCDTweaks/README.md

 > Unfortunately, Firefox, Microsoft Edge, and Safari aren't supported at the moment, sorry! <br />
 > This is soon to change, I'm planning to migrate MCDTweaks to Tampermonkey / Greasemonkey. <br />
 > Additionally, this plugin will not work on the school computers, as MCDS blocked all extensions on them. (why mcds)
-> Currently, I'm actively trying to get this approved by IT for use on the school computers.
-I'll give an update soon.

 Special thanks to Blair and Reece for helping and testing this
 > Anthony, Class of 2027